 Overall Buffered VPN gets a lot of things right.

-Buffered VPN uses the best available protocol and encryption, has an intuitive desktop app and provides users with decent speeds.
-Adding to that amazing customer support and an FAQ that is practically a VPN Wikipedia.
+Buffered VPN uses the best available protocol and encryption, has an intuitive desktop & mobile apps and provides users with decent speeds.
+With the updated (cheaper) price, it’s now easier to sign up for their services, but at what cost?
+We lost Emelio.

-However, it’s on the somewhat upper-end of the price scale.
-Other VPN providers already do all these things and don’t charge as much.
-Some of them already have their own mobile apps.
+Other VPN providers already do all these things.
 We’d also like to see a clear definition of how many servers they have.

 But if good isn’t good enough for you — and we totally understand — we recommend that you go with any of the VPNs on our top 10 picks.
 Because you’re worth it.